How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Move-Out Checklist — How to Protect Your Full Deposit Before You Leave

 The best time to protect your deposit is before you hand back the keys, not after.
-A proper move-out checklist does not just help you leave the place tidy.
+A good checklist does more than help you leave the place clean.
 It creates a record of the property’s condition that can make or break a dispute.

 Document Everything With Photos and Video

-Date-stamped photos and video are the single most powerful tool available to a departing renter.
+Date-stamped photos and video are the most powerful tool you have as a departing renter.
 Courts and tribunals take visual evidence seriously, and a time-stamped walkthrough taken on your final day is very difficult for a landlord to dispute.

 Walk through every room and record: